zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 Parameter description

--   str: String type, specifies the string to be separated.
+-   text: String type, specifies the string to be separated.

--   Impressioniter1: string type, separator that does not specify the default ',';
+-   delimiter1: string type, separator that does not specify the default ','.

--   Impressioniter2: string type, separator, default to '=' when not specified ';
+-   delimiter1: string type, separator, default to '=' when not specified '.

-<b\>Return value</b\>: Map &lt;string, string \>.
+Return value: map <string, string \>.
 The elements are the K-V results of the separation of 'text' by the strings 'delimiter1' and 'delimiter2'.

 Example: